sgmurphy/wordpress-plugins/independent-analytics/readme.txt

 6. See the device types, browsers, and OSes your visitors are using

 == Changelog ==

+= 2.8.5 - September 9th, 2024 =

+* **Fix:** Editing a comment could trigger an error in the admin panel for some sites

 = 2.8.4 - September 6th, 2024 =